Academics & Arts

 Recent Awards & Programs

-STEM Research students may prepare for regional and state science competitions, such as the Northeast Ohio Science Fair.
+STEM Research students may participate in regional and state science competitions, such as the Northeast Ohio Science Fair.
+Recent highlights:

 • Grand prize award in the Biomedical and Health Science category at the International Science & Engineering Fair (ISEF) in Dallas, TX (2023)